Arantes19/Resistors-Scan/README.md

 the image is occupied by each resistance) in each frame of the video.
 The video shows: 1x 5600Ω resistor; 1x 220Ω resistor; 2x 1000Ω resistors; 1x 2200Ω resistor; and 1x 10000Ω resistor.

-How to compile and run: Just by pressing the compile and run buttom of visual studio.
+How to compile and run: Just by pressing the compile and run button of visual studio.